zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 RTP-terminating gateway.

-When establishing RTP sessions that can contain endpoints that aren't updated to handle multiple streams following these recommendations, a particular application can have issues with multiple SSRCs within a single session.
+When establishing RTP sessions that can contain endpoints that aren\'t updated to handle multiple streams following these recommendations, a particular application can have issues with multiple SSRCs within a single session.
 These issues include: